UoB-COMSM0110/2024-group-19/README.md

 ## Early stages design & Ideation process

 In inital stages of development, our group brainstormed several types of games.
 Every team member introduced a game that he/she had researched prior to the meeting.
 Three members introduced their ideas that were similar to MATCH-3-GAMES.
 Another member introduced a 1v1 soccer game.
 The last member introduced a  a 2D-Wave-Survival game.
 The majority opted for the survivor game through an anonymous voting system.
 It was selected because it offered a comparatively low minimal viable product requirement, while retaining ample room for overhead expansion into a more intricate game.
 Furthermore, the structure of the game leant itself to the concept of varying difficulty levels quite nicely.
 We started to discuss the basic functionality of the game.

-To better understand what ideas the users may be interested in, we started by creating some User Stories.
+In the following weeks, we employed use-case diagram, user stories and use-case-specifications to set up initial requirements for our game.
+To better understand the purpose users may have in our game, we created different User Stories as the basis of our requirement engineering.
+After which, we used use-case specifications to experiment with the basic flow of pages that the player would interact with.
+To further visualise these requirements, we created a paper prototype.
+The paper prototype allowed us to discuss as a team and identify potential issues with the game flow.
+Furthermore, being able to visual the game allowed the team to refine and adjust the game mechanics and layout of the different pages.
+Most importantly, a benefit of visualising the game allowed some members to be inspired and implement key features, such as the endurance bar and the mechanics behind the scoring of the game.
+However, one key challenged we faced during early stage designs was balancing all the different ideas we had without overwhelming the game.
+As such, we had to find a right balance of potential ideas and implementation.
+The teamed looked back at the User stories to choose those ideas that best fit the purpose of the users.
+Overall, the early stages of design was a fundamental step in the teams ability to have a shared understanding of how we wanted the game to look design wise, and identify key mechanics that were needed for the game to flow the way it was imagined.

+Using these requirements, we designed a paper prototype and recorded a video to depict how our game would flow.
+During which, we named our game "The Chase".
+Through the use of careful planning and communication, we then had a plan for how we wanted to implement the game moving forward.

 ## User Stories